HCPS-OTIS/tools/templates/chromebooks.md

 Touchpad is unresponsive
 Touchpad does not respond to any movements or button clicks.
 External USB mouse works fine.
 Reseated touchpad ribbon cable on motherboard and still does not function.

+## camera

+Camera isn’t recognized
+Camera isn’t being picked up by ChromeOS or any apps.
+Nothing appears physically broken.
+I tried unseating and reseating the camera cable to no avail.